AnantharamanLab/SulfurReviewPaper/TOL_sulfur/README.md

 ------

 **[*PS*]** The working dir in our server is "/storage1/data10/SulfurReviewPaper/TOL_sulfur".
-The data we used to perform this analysis is based on GTDB release 202, which is a public database open for everyone.
+The data we used to perform this analysis is based on GTDB release 202, which is a public database open to everyone.

 **1** **Prepare sulfur metabolism HMMs**